richardheath/force-grid/README.md

 ## Quick Start

-If you just want to try it then just download bootstrap-force-grid.css under CSS folder.
+If you just want to try it then download bootstrap-force-grid.css under CSS folder.
 This is compiled using Bootstrap default theme and configuration.

 ## Getting Started

 To compile force-grid with Bootstrap

-- Copy force-grid.less to Bootstrap/less folder
 - Add force-grid in your bootstrap.less
 - Compile bootstrap.less

-Add this on bootstrap.less
 ```
 // Force Grid
 @import "force-grid.less";